 Seattle City Light is dedicated to exceeding our customers' expectations in producing and delivering environmentally responsible, safe, low-cost, and reliable power.
 City Light recognizes that the water used to provide clean energy to our customers is vital to fish and wildlife.
 It is also a source of scenic beauty and provides recreational opportunities that are critical to the quality of life in the Northwest.
 For these reasons, City Light is committed to resource protection, environmental education, and environmental stewardship .

 is responsible for overseeing environmental programs and services relating to hazardous materials, greenhouse gas reduction, environmental permitting, and the protection of aquatic ecosystems and fish and wildlife habitat.
-The Division supports City Light's operations throughout the service area and at it's hydroelectric generating and transmission facilities.
+The Business Unit supports City Light's operations throughout the service area and at its hydroelectric generating and transmission facilities.